Water flows on Mars, raising possibility that planet could support life – scientists

 “If I were a microbe on Mars, I would probably not live near one of these (sites).
 I would want to live further north or south, quite far under the surface and where there’s more of a freshwater glacier.
 We only suspect those places exist and we have some scientific evidence that they do,” Grunsfeld said.

-The discovery of the water flows was made when scientists developed a new technique to analyse chemical maps of the surface of Mars obtained by NASA’s Mars Reconnaissance Orbiter spacecraft.
+The discovery of the water flows was made when scientists developed a new technique to analyze chemical maps of the surface of Mars obtained by NASA’s Mars Reconnaissance Orbiter spacecraft.

 They found telltale fingerprints of salts that form only in the presence of water in narrow channels cut into cliff walls throughout the planet’s equatorial region.